aimms/documentation/webui/map-widget.rst

 Applying this note to the source nodes in our example here at hand means that the set of plants p and the set of distribution d centers should not contain any elements with the same element names.
 In the same vein, when considering the destinations nodes, the set of distribution centers d and the set of customer regions r should not contain any elements with the same element names.

+Custom Tooltips and Annotations for arcs
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When a user hovers over an arc there is no tooltip that displayed, since the information is displayed on the label.
+It is possible to configure user-defined tooltips for these arcs by adding the :token:`webui::TooltipIdentifier` annotation attribute to the identifier that was specified as the "Value" for the respective arc set.
+You can find further details in `Tooltips for nodes section <map-widget.html#tooltips-for-arcs>`_ on this page.

+It is also possible to add user-annotations in your AIMMS model which will be used to style the corresponding arc styles with CSS.
+This can be achieved by adding the :token:`webui::AnnotationsIdentifier` annotation attribute to the Value identifier.
+You can find more details with the supported CSS properties in the `CSS properties supported for annotations section <css-styling.html#widgets-and-css-properties-supported-for-annotations>`_.

 Store Focus, Hover and Select for arcs
 --------------------------------------